rodnye/onpm/README.md

 ## Contributions

 Contributions are welcome!
-If you encou nter any issues or have improvements in mind, feel free to open a new issue or s ubmit a pull request.
+If you encounter any issues or have improvements in mind, feel free to open a new issue or submit a pull request.

 ## License